MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_block_climber.md

 # Entity Documentation - minecraft:block_climber

-`minecraft:block_climber` allows the player to detect and manuever on the scaffolding block.
+`minecraft:block_climber` allows an entity to detect and manuever on the scaffolding block.

 ## Example